By: Meera Dossa BSc, ND

 Here, at The Pacific Wellness Institute, we are now proud to offer a reliable, quick and virtually painless test for CD, which requires only a small blood sample from an individual’s finger.
 The test, performed in-house, measures the levels of transglutaminase autoantibodies, which are highly predictive markers of active CD, and provides results within minutes of obtaining the sample.

-For most, a positive result, coupled with nutritional guidelines from their naturopathic doctor is confirmation enough as the embark on their journey to recovery!
+For most, a positive result, coupled with nutritional guidelines from their naturopathic doctor is confirmation enough as they embark on their journey to recovery!

 Meera Dossa, BSc, ND is a licensed naturopathic doctor at The Pacific Wellness Institute.
 To book an appointment with Dr. Dossa, please contact The Pacific Wellness Institute at 416-929-6958.